oklahomer/p5-Facebook-OpenGraph/README.md

 - FQL with Multi-Query
 - Field Expansion
 - Etag
-- Wall Posting w/ Photo or Video
+- Wall Posting with Photo or Video
 - Creating Test Users
-- Checking and Updating Open Graph Object or Web Page w/ OGP
+- Checking and Updating Open Graph Object or Web Page with OGP
 - Publishing Open Graph Action
 - Deleting Open Graph Object
 - Posting Staging Resource for Open Graph Object

-In most cases you can specify endpoints and request parameters by yourself so it should be easier to test the latest API specs.
+In most cases you can specify endpoints and request parameters by yourself and pass them to request() so it should be easier to test latest API specs.
+Other requesting methods merely wrap request() method for convinience.

 # METHODS